 or you could sew a block with just 7 rectangles as below, just to ring the changes.

+This means that you get a bit more variation running through the quilt.
 I should have said before, and maybe I have, that all seams are pressed away from the background strips as shown below.

 I machine quilted around all the shapes and then I FMQ with stippling on the background around the circles.
 I'm still not at all happy with stippling and having read Lori Kennedy's blog post on the subject I may now feel that it's just not for me!!